Mixing times for the TASEP on the circle: Coalescence of geodesics in periodic environments

+\begin{remark} The paths $\Gamma^{\prime}_{u,v}$ take a crucial role in Section \ref{sec:UpperBounds}.
+Taking the maximum over all possible initial sites $u$, we use Proposition \ref{pro:ThreeEvents} to show that with positive probability under the last passage percolation coupling from Lemma \ref{lem:CurrentVsGeodesic}, two TASEPs with different initial conditions agree after a time of order $N^{2}k^{-1/2}$ up to a time shift; see Lemma \ref{lem:ShiftExclusion} for a more precise statement. \end{remark}

 In the following three subsections, our goal is to show that $\mathcal{B}(\theta)$ holds with positive probability for all $\theta>0$ sufficiently large.
-This allows us to conclude the proof of the upper bound in Theorem \ref{thm:Coalescence} in Section \ref{sec:UpperBoundCoalescence}.
+This allows us to conclude the proof of the upper bound in Theorem \ref{thm:Coalescence} in Section \ref{sec:UpperBoundCoalescence}, and serves as a starting point for the proof of Theorem \ref{thm:Main}.